 However, if you do the course and get the certification then you can do solo paragliding as many times as you want.

-One important thing to keep in mind about Paragliding is that it is based on the thermals and air current.
+One important thing to keep in mind about paragliding is that it is based on the thermals and air current.
 So, if the climatic conditions aren’t suitable or if it is too cloudy then you might not be able to glide until it clears up.
+But the wait is always worth it, especially if you love heights.

 About Bir Billing

-Bir lies around 70 km from Dharamshala and is close to many other amazing hill stations like Barot (You can learn more about the Barot valley in our Barot Travel Guide), Palampur, Mcleodganj, etc. It is a relatively lesser known location so it isn’t as commercialized yet.
+Bir lies around 70 km from Dharamshala and is close to many other amazing hill stations like Barot, Palampur, Mcleodganj, etc. It is a relatively lesser known location so it isn’t as commercialized yet.

 Here, you can enjoy a tour of the beautiful monasteries, watch mesmerizing sunsets, or trek to some beautiful but offbeat locations, the choice is yours.
 But the one thing which Bir Billing is most famous for is the Paragliding activity.